mikeos-tech/dictionary-sync/README.md

 ---

-I use the *.gitignore* file to ensure that only the text version of the dictionary is synchronised, so I have mapped a function key in *vim* that will regenerate the binary version of the dictionary when I press it.
+I use the *.gitignore* file, to ensure that only the text version of the dictionary is synchronised, so I have mapped a function key in *vim* that will regenerate the binary version of the dictionary when I press it.

      :map  <F4> :mkspell! ~/.vim_spell/en.utf-8.add